top of page

 DOES MY PET NEED TO BE LICENSED IN DC?

 YES.
 Dogs must be licensed in DC, cats do not require a license.
 Dog licenses are issued by the DC Department of Health's Animal Services Program.
-To obtain a dog license, an owner must show proof of a valid rabies and distemper vaccination.
+To obtain a dog license, an owner must show proof of valid rabies and distemper vaccinations.
 To apply click here and follow the instructions.
 For more information visit DC Health.

 DOES DC HAVE A LEASH LAW?